dgaydukov/cert-aws/sa/files/sa.md

 Spark Streaming - solution to process/analyze data in real-time.
 On aws if you want to use it you have to provision: kinesis data streams + emr with spark streaming and apache zeppelin

 ###### Glue
-Glue - fully managed ETL (extract, transform, load) to catalog/clean/enrich/move your data.
+Fully managed ETL (extract/transform/load) to catalog/clean/enrich/move your data.
 Consist of:
 * Data Catalog - central metadata repository.
 Consist of:
     * trigger - you can create trigger to fire on cron or when some events done.
 With it you can create a chain of etl jobs.
 Can be of 3 types:
         * scheduled - run on cron
         * conditional - based on some condition (run third job when 2 other completed)
         * on-demand - manually activate your trigger
-* ETL engine - autogenerate ETL code in python/scala for integration with apache spark
+* ETL engine - run ETL jobs on apache spark, where actual transformation happens (Job can autogenerate python/scala code to run on spark)
+For each job isolated spark env created, where job is executed (you select data source/target and pass script, and on spark your job is run)
+Job Bookmark - glue use it to keep track of processed data.
+When you add more data to s3, glue won't run etl for whole bucket again, but only changes that were added.
 * scheduler - handles dependency resolution/job monitoring/retries
 Glue crawlers scan various data stores you own to automatically infer schemas and partition structure and populate the Glue Data Catalog with corresponding table definitions and statistics.
 You can then directly query your data lake with Athena and Redshift Spectrum.
 AntiPattern:
 * Streaming data (Glue is batch oriented, minimum interval is 5 min, so for streaming data Kinesis is better choice)
-* NoSQL Databases (Glue doesn't support NoSQL databases as source) Job - glue can run ETL on s3 and load it to any other target.
+* NoSQL Databases (Glue doesn't support NoSQL databases as source)
-Job Bookmark - glue use it to keep track of processed data.
-When you add more data to s3, glue won't run etl for whole bucket again, but only changes that were added.

 ###### DynamoDB
-DynamoDB - fully managed, highly available out of the box(there is no such thing as multi-AZ deployment and read replica) NoSQL key-value/document database, kind of mongo, but aws proprietary solution.
+Fully managed, highly available out-of-the-box(there is no such thing as multi-AZ deployment and read replica) NoSQL key-value/document database, kind of mongo, but aws proprietary solution.
 Stores data across 3 AZ.
 It's serverless, so if you have to choose between DynamoDB/RDS if you are building serverless app - dynamoDB your best choice.
 NoSql terminology: row - item, cell - attribute, primary key - partition key + sort key.
 If you come from relational to NoSql you must forget:
 * normalization - this came from time when storage was expensive, right now compute is expensive so it's better to denormalize data to spend less time on computing
 * joins - you can't join table in NoSql
 * single table per entity - you have a collection of entities per table in NoSql.
 Table is not single object like in relational model, but a collection of heterogeneous objects, products+users+orders can be store in single NoSql table.
-NoSql tables build on distributed hash tables, so time complexity of most queries is O(1)
+NoSql tables build on distributed hash tables, so time complexity of most queries is O(1) One-to-many (customers-orders, each customer has many orders, but each order has exactly 1 customer):
-One-to-many:
-* relational - authors, books (has authorId as foreign key)
+* relational (2 tables) - customers, orders (has customerId as foreign key)
-* nosql - partitionKey as one key (authorId), and sortKey (bookId) as key from second table
-Many-to-many:
+* nosql (1 table) - partitionKey (customerId) and sortKey (orderId) Many-to-many (authros-books, each author has many books, and each book can be written by several authors):
-* relational- authors, books, author_book - special table to store auhorId+bookId
+* relational (3 tables) - authors, books, author_book - special table to store auhorId+bookId
-* nosql - create 1 primary key with partition key + sort key and second primary key where you swap partition and sort key:
+* nosql (1 table) - partitionKey (authorId) and sortKey (bookId).
+Here duplication happens, cause same book would be duplicating for all it's authors.
+If you need another access pattern, like find all authors by book, you add another type of pk into this table where you swap partition & sort key: partitionKey (bookId) and sortKey (authorId)
+By doing this you add even more duplication, yet now you have 2 access pattern by either author or book.
-* adjacency list - way to represent graph data (nodes and edges) in flat model.
+This idea of storing data called - adjacency list - way to represent graph data (nodes and edges) in flat model.
 Suppose we have a bunch of people and want to represent them as friends.
 We can use graph representation.
 But can use java, if we create `Map<String, List<String>>` where key is person and value is list of this friends.
 This will add some redundancy/duplication
 (if Mike & Bob friends, then under key Mark Bob would be inside list of friends, and under kye Bob, Mark would be inside list of friends)
 Yet this duplication in space guarantees instant result, you can get list of friends of anybody within O(1) - cause we are using Map.